-In-School Programming for Metro Denver Schools
+In-Person Programming for Metro Denver Schools

 The repertoire and approach to learning that Inside the Orchestra maintains are designed to support and enhance the school curricula.
 All of our programming is interactive and carefully designed for the age and stage of your students.